 Where Endings Start

-can you buy provigil online Paris, in winter, may seem like an odd dream to pursue.
+Paris, in winter, may seem like an odd dream to pursue.

 However, we have been there in every season but winter, so why not?
 The images others have posted, show the “wow” of the lights and crowds along the Champs-Élysées as they ring out the old.
 I can’t think of a better dream (this time round) than to celebrate the start of the new year, as the old ends, in the City of Lights – Paris.

 This journey began December 28, 2018 ………… with intrigue, subterfuge and a sprinkle of ‘white’ lies.

 *It started in August, after we got back from our summer European holiday.
 For several years Brian has given Gerda a Christmas gift of a European summer travel vacation.
 This year he decided to float the idea of a winter trip …. we have never been to Europe from October to April.
 So he raised a “trial” balloon of New Years in Europe.
 Gerda didn’t grab on, so he became more specific – Barcelona?
 Rome?
 Amsterdam?
 Paris?
 Venice?
 Still no response other than, “… we won’t be able to do a summer vacation next year” .
 So the next question was, ” … how’s about New York? … New Orleans? … San Francisco? or Paris?
 This time the response was “I don’t know …. you decide” So the final question was Paris? ….. or …..
 Moose Jaw? …… same response!
 “You decide. “